voxeet/comms-sdk-dotnet/docs/documentation/unity/unity.md

 ## Installing from archive

 You can install the Unity plugin from the package manager.
-First download `unity.zip` archive on the [Release](https://github.com/DolbyIO/comms-sdk-dotnet/releases) page, and extract it to a suitable folder.
+First download `unity.zip` archive in the [Release](https://github.com/DolbyIO/comms-sdk-dotnet/releases) page, and extract it to a suitable folder.

 Open the package manager from the Unity Editor and click the <img src="~/images/plus_sign.png" height="20px"/> sign in the upper left corner.
 Search for the package.json file located where you extracted the aforementioned plugin archive.